Episode Transcript

 is this and who's that, it's a little different from

-You like EU, then you like Chuck.
+you like EU, then you like Chuck.
+Like whoever you

-you better, You're gonna go back to Chuck, you see
+gonna go back to Chuck.

-to the family.
 And James Brown liked me a lot.

-And he used to tell me, Son, read your Bible, Son,
+And he used to tell me, son, read your Bible, Son,

 read your Bible, and always take care of your teeth.